ferrants/weddingwebsite/index.md

 # We're doing it!

+Matt Ferrante and Meredith Thompson are getting married!
+They met and fell in love in the mountains of Utah and are excited for all their friends and family to join them in celebrating their marriage.

-This is a 21+ event, so leave your dirty kids at home!
-Back an extra pair of underwear and get ready to party!
+This is a 21+ event, so leave your kids at home and get ready to party!

 Join us for the whole weekend.
-Check back for more details.
+Check [here for more details](/details).

+{% include gallery.html %}